mesosphere/dcos-docs-site/pages/1.10/installing/installation-faq/index.md

 ## Q. How do I backup ZooKeeper using Guano?

-There may be instances where you need to back up the state of ZooKeeper.
-For example, you receive a migration-in-progress error during a Marathon upgrade.
-The solution is:
+There may be instances where you need to backup the state of ZooKeeper.
+Use the following steps to backup ZooKeeper using Guano.

 1. Download the Guano ZooKeeper utility.